oppia/oppia-android/Creating-a-screenshot.md

 * Run the following command: `adb shell screencap -p /sdcard/screenshot.png`
 * This creates a screenshot called screenshot.png and stores it on your Android device.
 * To pull it on to your computer, you can run `adb pull /sdcard/screenshot.png`.
 This will copy the image from the device to your local machine (on the path in which you ran the command).
-* You can now upload the image on to Github
+* You can now upload the image on to Github.